Local Educators Launch Support Group for Caregivers of Neurodivergent Children

 Overall, Fischer and Magid are looking forward to the next series of sessions occurring on a monthly basis.
 Fischer is particularly optimistic about the long-lasting impact Family Connections can have on caregivers and their children.

 Bucks Co.
 Neurodivergent Family Connections meet-ups are held at Montgomery County Square UMC in North Wales, and attendance is completely free of charge.
-To sign up to attend the next session on May 16 from 6 to 8 p.m., email BucksCoNDFamilyConnections@gmail.com.
+To sign up to attend the parent-only Thursday sessions, from 6 pm to 8 pm, email BucksCoNDFamilyConnections@gmail.com.
 For more information and resources, visit most-au-some-journey.com and follow @most_au_some_journey on Instagram.